 PPI stands for 'Payment Protection Insurance'.
 It's designed to cover your loan or credit card repayments for a year in the event of an accident, sickness or unemployment, or sometimes just accident and sickness.

 Yet it's been widely mis-sold, and you could even have it without knowing.
 If you were mis-sold PPI, you may be able to reclaim £1,000s.
 See the mis-selling checklist.

 No. Payment Protection Insurance itself isn't a bad product.
 But it's been widely mis-sold with thousands of loans, leaving many paying hundreds for potentially worthless cover.

 The insurance cost often dwarfs the interest, so many believe it's the most overpriced financial product around.
-Sales staff dressed as advisers were hugely incentivised to sell PPI whenever possible.
+Sales staff were hugely incentivised to sell PPI whenever possible.
 Many were under so much pressure, they strayed far from the truth.